aarondls/motor-position-control/README.md

 ![actual-print](https://github.com/aarondls/motor-position-control/blob/main/Images/actual_print.png?raw=true)

-## Wiring the encoder
+## Wiring the encoder using ABI

-The AS5047 evaluation board package makes it easy to work with the encoder, avoiding having to design your own PCB.
+This portion shows the AS5047P magnetic position sensor, but the instructions generalize for any ABI capable encoder.

+ABI was chosen over SPI since a single ODrive board can easily work with two encoders over ABI, allowing for an easier extension to two motors in the future compared to SPI.
+Each motor terminal also has its own set of terminals needed for ABI.

+The index signal is then used to avoid having to calibrate everytime the ODrive starts up.
+This is one advantage of absolute position encoders.

 To prepare the encoder, first solder the included header pins.
 Then, short the correct pins for either 5V or 3.3V usage.
 Note which one you selected, as this would be important later on when connecting to the ODrive.